Grants

 The Florida Department of Environmental Protection launched this online grant portal to provide eligible entities, including local governments, higher education, nonprofit organizations, and for-profit organizations that receive state financial assistance, the opportunity to submit proposals that will bolster existing efforts to protect and restore Florida’s water resources.

-Project proposals for Fiscal Year 2024-25 are being accepted from May 1 – June 30, 2024.
 Applicants are encouraged to submit proposals for all grant programs they may be eligible for.
 Any information submitted to the department will become a public record, subject to disclosure in accordance with chapter 119, Florida statutes, and article 1, §24 of the Florida constitution.
 Please note that submittal of a project proposal does not create an agreement, nor does it guarantee funding.

 kayakers in wekiwa springs state park

-WATER QUALITY IMPROVEMENT GRANTS
+WATER QUALITY IMPROVEMENT Grant Program

 Grants included within this application are the Water Quality Improvement Grant, the Indian River Lagoon Water Quality Improvement Grant, the Biscayne Bay Water Quality Improvement Grant and the Caloosahatchee Water Quality Improvement Grant.
 Please indicate which water quality improvement grants you are applying for on the application (i.e., Water Quality Improvement Grant and Indian River Lagoon Water Quality Improvement Grants).

-Submit Application Learn More FY 2023-24 Project List
+Learn More FY 2023-24 Project List

-crystal river among the trees
+spring fed river among the trees

-ALTERNATIVE WATER SUPPLY GRANTS
+ALTERNATIVE WATER SUPPLY GRANT Program

 This grant is available to local governments and nonstate entities to help communities plan for and implement water conservation, reuse, and other water supply and water resource development projects.
 Priority funding will be given to regional projects in the areas of greatest need and for projects that provide the greatest benefit.

-Submit Application Learn More FY 2023-24 Project List
+Learn More FY 2023-24 Project List

 Springs Restoration Grant Program